netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 traffic characteristics may be used to identify paths.
 For example, paths could be identified by packet frequency, packet burst frequency, or general bandwidth.
-For continuous streams, just moving one stream from one path to another may expose stream identity.
+For continuous streams, simply moving one stream from one path to another may expose stream identity.

-As a mitigation, network paths could be selected based on disjointness ({{disjointness}}) which should decrease the probability of an eavesdropping by an attacker that is located in a single AS.
+As mitigation, network paths could be selected based on disjointness ({{disjointness}}) which should decrease the probability of eavesdropping by an attacker that is located in a single AS.

-Another mitigation is that SCION allows selecting paths such that specific untrusted ASes aare never traversed.
+Another mitigation is that SCION allows selecting paths such that specific untrusted ASes are never traversed.

 # Summary of Recommendations {#recommendations}

-This memo is informational, however, we summarize here some recommendations that are relevant to security or performance.
+This memo is informational.
+However, we use {{!RFC2119}}
+imperative language here for recommendations that are relevant to security or performance.

 ## Recommendations for QUIC-MP Implementations

-- MUST: Enforce endpoint identity by requiring QUIC-MP implementations to provide a destination network address instead of just a IP/port.
+- To prevent attackers circumventing path validation, a QUIC-MP implementation MUST ensure to trigger path validation when the network address of the destination changes; this includes IP, port and AS number.
+This protects against several attacks, see {{attack-path-injection}} and especially
+  {{attack-amplification}}.

+  There are several ways to achieve this, for example:
+  - Adapt the QUIC-MP library to be aware of the AS number in SCION network addresses.
+  - If the network address is available as a single "object", the SCION layer can extend this with the AS code and the QUIC-MP implementation must only ensure to compare the whole object instead of port and IP separately.
+  - The SCION implementation could detect cases where only the AS changes and then mangle the port or IP to trigger a path validation in the QUIC-MP layer.
+This may be pragmatic solution but is discouraged, because:
+    - Managing paths in the SCION layer is difficult (when is a path valid?
+When is it closed?  ...).
+    - It creates opportunities for memory exhaustion attacks (for storing the mapping of mangled IP/port).
+    - It reports a wrong IP/port to the application.

-- MUST: Enable QUIC-MP implementations to recognize network path changes beyond 4-tuple changes.
-This protects against several attacks, see {{attack-path-injection}}.
+- A QUIC-MP implementations SHOULD be able to recognize network path changes beyond 4-tuple or AS changes.
+This enables resetting congestion control and RTT algorithms.
-  This also ensures that we are only using paths of packets that have been accepted by the QUIC(-MP) layer or above.

 ## Recommendations for SCION Implementations
-- SHOULD (MUST?): The SCION stack should not store/cache paths, especially (<UST?) not on the server side.
-This prevents memory exhaustion attacks, see {attack-memory-exhaustion}
+- A SCION implementation SHOULD NOT store or cache paths, especially (MUST?) not on the server side.
+This prevents memory exhaustion attacks, see {attack-memory-exhaustion}.
+  This also avoid the problem of determining which paths are still alive a which have been closed or abandoned.

-- MUST: SCION stack should by default not change the network paths, possibly with the exception of refreshing expired paths.
-When a path stops working (link errors, etc), it should instead report an error to the QUIC(-MP) layer or time out silently.
+- When used with QUIC-MP, a SCION implementation MUST not change the network paths, possibly with the exception of refreshing expired paths.
+  When a path stops working, the implementation should instead report an error to the QUIC(-MP) layer or time out silently.
-- {{jelte-attack}}: servers should/must authenticate paths. **TODO**

 ## Recommendations for both QUIC-MP and SCION Implementations
 - A server should return packets on the same path on which they were